walles/loadviz/README.md

 - Add a screenshot to the top of the README.md file, close to the explanation of how to read the display
-- Try with lots of system load in the middle and none on the sides.
-How can we make the vertical cloud edges look good?
 - Make an icon
 - Make sure the icon is visible in the Finder
 - Make sure the icon is visible in the About dialog